 They have a yogurt festival that lasts seven days.
-Yoghurt is white which is a sacred color.
-Yoghurt comes form the yak (it is delicious!), a very special animal, and yoghurt is nutritious and vegetarian.
+Yogurt is white which is a sacred color.
+Yogurt comes form the yak (it is delicious!), a very special animal, and yogurt is nutritious and vegetarian.

 Went to Tibetan medicine hospital for talk and display of thangkas.
 It takes five years of study.
 Trees are used to show the different paths and types of people, thus helping to define their illnesses and treatments.
 They still do some blood letting.

 Dogs are sacred, cats are not and both wander freely everywhere.

 Jokhang Temple.
 Most famous one in Tibet, built by the people.